revng/revng/docs/GeneratedIRReference.rst

 ===================

 This section describes how the function collecting all the translated code is organized.
-This fuction is knonw as the `root` function:
+This fuction is known as the `root` function:

 .. code-block:: llvm